zigalenarcic/mangl/README.md

 It uses OpenGL to display man pages with clickable hyperlinks and smooth scrolling.

 Features:
+* searching of man pages
 * hyperlinks to other man pages
+* search withing a man page
 * browsing history
 * colored text
 * truetype support